The Proposed TUEE Collaboratory Initiative

 Student Professional Practice Scholars (SPPS)

-SPPS – a diverse cohort of second and third-year honors students majoring in BME, CpE, CS, EE, or ME with 3.0+ GPAs would be fully established by late October 2024 with an initial cohort of about 100 honors students attending the inaugural Day on Campus with Strategic Partners (SPs) event in November 2024.
-The SPPS cohort provides the student teams for all student-centered projects, programs, activities and events beginning with the fall term 2024 and throughout the entire two-year project.
-The size of the SPPS cohort would be scaled accordingly throughout the project to be completed by June 2026.
+SPPS – a diverse cohort of second and third-year honors students majoring in BME, CpE, CS, EE, or ME with 3.0+ GPAs would be fully established by mid-October 2025 with an initial cohort of about 100 honors students attending the inaugural Day on Campus with Strategic Partners (SPs) event in early-November 2025.
+The SPPS cohort provides the student teams for all student-centered projects, programs, activities and events beginning with the fall term 2025 and throughout the entire two-year project.
+The size of the SPPS cohort would be scaled accordingly throughout the project to be completed by June 2027.
 The TUEE Collaboratory model is designed so that each student participates in many interdisciplinary student-centered team based open-ended problem solving activities and design projects throughout their undergraduate experience.
 They will enter their chosen professional workplace as a practicing engineer / computer scientist.

 No Disruption of Current Academic Programs